 'If Agard had not already been forged in the roller-coaster aftermath of empire, there would be an urgent need for society to invent someone like him.' - William Wallis, Financial Times Magazine

 A four-page feature on John Agard ran in the Financial Times’ FT Weekend Magazine of 5/6 May 2018.
 It was illustrated with a full-page colour portrait and a small headshot of John Agard, both taken especially for the piece, along with a b/w photo of some of the first immigrants from Jamaica arriving on the Empire Windrush, June 1948.

 The piece was accompanied by a new poem by John Agard, ‘Windrush Postcript’.
-The FT also created a short film of John reading his poem 'Amidst a Multitude of Vegetables', which will be published in his next collection The Coming of the Little Green Man, out from Bloodaxe in October.
+The FT also created a short film of John reading his poem 'Amidst a Multitude of Vegetables', which is published in The Coming of the Little Green Man, published by Bloodaxe in October 2018.
 The poem is discussed within the feature:

 ‘Telling it slant is what he does in answer to my next question about globalisation.
 Instead of killing the moment with talk of Brexit, he declaims another poem from a new collection he has written, which looks askance at multiracial London through the eyes of a “Little Green Man” who arrives at Heathrow in a uniquely green minority of one.’

-The film of the poem 'Amidst a Multitude of Vegetables' was posted on Twitter.
+The film of John reading the poem 'Amidst a Multitude of Vegetables' was posted on Twitter.
 View here.